 For students interested in a broader understanding of theological questions or in preparation for some form of church ministry, there are several special programs: a minor in theology, a major or double major, and a certificate in ministry.
 Special programs for adult students offer a certificate in theological studies, as well as the graduate theology degrees and certificates (see Graduate section of Bulletin).
-In addition to regular course offerings, a complete introduction to Catholic faith and practice (as preparation for confirmation or for entrance into the Church) is offered by the RCIA program, sponsored jointly with Campus Ministry.
+In addition to regular course offerings, a complete introduction to Catholic faith and practice (as preparation for confirmation or for entrance into the Church) is offered by the non-credit RCIA program, sponsored jointly with Campus Ministry.

-Teacher education majors who plan to teach in Catholic schools, whether in the Archdiocese of Mobile or elsewhere, will be able to complete many of the courses leading to the "catechist certification," which is required by the Catholic school system in most areas, by choosing their theology core courses as follows: THL 101/190 (freshman year), any Scripture course (sophomore/junior), THL 242 Catholicism (sophomore/junior), THL 421 Religious Education (junior/senior).
-In addition, several states recognize philosophy or theology courses to qualify teacher education majors for an endorsement in religious studies.
+Teacher education majors who plan to teach in Catholic schools, whether in the Archdiocese of Mobile or elsewhere, may wish to complete the Religious Education minor (see below) or can also complete the courses typically leading to the catechist certification, required by the Catholic school system in most areas, by choosing their theology core courses as follows: THL 101/190 (freshman year), any Scripture course (sophomore/junior), THL 242 Catholicism (sophomore/junior), THL 421 Religious Education (junior/senior).
+In addition, several states recognize philosophy or theology courses to qualify teacher education majors for an official endorsement in religious studies.

-General College core requirements for all students, regardless of religious affiliation, include six to nine semester hours in theology, depending on the major (see Core Curriculum section for details).
-After completion of THL 101/190, a student may take any two courses from the 200 or 300 level.
+General College core requirements for all students, regardless of religious affiliation, include six semester hours in theology (see Core Curriculum section for details).
+After completion of THL 101/190, a student may take any course from the 200 or 300 level.
 Courses at the 400 level do not satisfy the core requirement.

-Theology majors must successfully complete a minimum of 30 hours in theology, including the following courses: THL 101/190 and three other elective courses from the 200- or 300-level, and at least six courses at the 300- or 400-level, including at least two sections of THL 494/495 and the senior seminar, THL 496/497.
-The 30 hours in theology must include (at either the 200-, 300-, or 400-level) two courses (six hours) in biblical category, two historical, two moral, one pastoral, and one systematic (as identified in the course descriptions below).
+Theology majors must successfully complete a minimum of 30 hours in theology, including the following courses: THL 101/190 and three other elective courses from the 200- or 300-level, and at least six courses at the 300- or 400-level, including at least two sections of THL 495 and the senior seminar, THL 496.
+The 30 hours in theology must include (at either the 200, 300, or 400 level) two courses (six hours) in the biblical category, two historical, two moral, one pastoral and one systematic (as identified in the course descriptions below).
 Students with their first major in theology must also complete an additional course in history and 12 hours in program electives (upper-division courses, only one of which may be in theology).
 All courses of the major must have a grade of at least C- and a cumulative average of at least C (2.0).